prog4biol/pfb2019/README.md

 count: 2
 Done
 ```
-> when the count is equal to 3, all iterations of the while loop are terminated.
+> when the count is equal to 3, the execution of the while loop is terminated, even though the inital condition (count < 5) is still True.

 #### Loop Control: Continue